Why You Can’t Divide by Zero

 \[0 = 0 \cdot q\]

-This is true for any $q$ — so the operation isn’t well-defined.
+Which is true for any $q$ — so the operation is not well-defined.

 Abstract Perspective: Multiplicative Inverses

-In abstract algebra, division is understood as multiplication by an inverse:
+In abstract algebra, division means multiplying by the inverse:

 \[a \div b = a \cdot \frac{1}{b}\]